CSC-207-S18/alife-simulation-allison-and-rachel/README.md

 3 Cooperators, 3 Defectors, and 4 Partial Cooperators
   Since the organism proportions of the starting population are roughly equal, we expected the resulting population to have roughly equal proportions of each organism.
 This is not what happened at all.
 In each test, there was one type of organism which became 100% of the population, while the others fell to 0%.
-We understand that this is because replacing 8 of the members of this population meant replacing 80% of it; thus, one call to reproduction would mean that the type of the organism reproduced would become virtually the entire population.
-After that first iteration, it was essentially impossible for the other types to recover.
+This is because when an organism reproduces, the probability of replacing an organism of a type different than their own is fairly high, so they are able to dominate the population.
   Results:
 After 100 ticks:
 Cooperators = 10